 Black rockfish are caught by a wide variety of gear types and in recent decades have been a very important target species for recreational charter-boats and private sport anglers in Washington and Oregon, and to a lesser extent in California.
 In recent years the recreational fishery has accounted for most of the black rockfish catches (Figure ES-1 to Figure ES-3).
 Black rockfish can also be an important component of nearshore commercial fisheries, either as incidental catch by the troll fishery for salmon or as directed catch by jig fisheries for groundfish.
 Further, in California and Oregon there are nearshore fisheries that catch and sell fish live for the restaurant trade.
-Washington halted live-fish fishing in the mid-1990s, so commercial fishing there has essentially stopped.
+Washington closed nearshore commercial fisheries in state water in late 1990's and never allowed the live-fish fishery to develop.
 In all states there have been almost no trawl-caught landings of black rockfish in recent years (Table ES-1), but trawl landings in the past were substantial (Figure ES-1 to Figure ES-3).